HEADS-project/training/1.ThingML_Basics/README.md

 To follow this tutorial, you need to have the ThingML editor and compilers.
 They are released as plugins for the Eclipse IDE.
 There are two options for installing the ThingML tools:

 * Download the latest HEADS IDE Eclipse bundle.
 This bundle contains all the HEADS plugins already installed.
-Information on downloading and installing can be found at  https://github.com/HEADS-project/heads_ide/issues.
+Information on downloading and installing can be found [here](https://github.com/HEADS-project/heads_ide/issues).

 * Install the ThingML plugin in your own installation of Eclipse.
-Follow the instructions on how to install the eclipse plugins at http://thingml.org/pmwiki.php?n=Main.OnlineDemo.
+[Follow the instructions](http://thingml.org/pmwiki.php?n=Main.OnlineDemo) on how to install the eclipse plugins.

 To check if the ThingML editor is properly installed, open a sample ".thingml" file.
 It should open with the ThingML editor (text editor with syntax highlighting).
 To check if the compilers are properly installed, right-click on a ".thingml" file.
 You should have a "HEADS / ThingML" sub-menu in the context menu.
 This sub-menu allows calling the different ThingML compilers.